mautic/mautic-documentation/pages/10.contacts/03.manage-segments/docs.en.md

 ## Add categories to segment

 Apart from organizing various Mautic elements, categories are used to organize contact.
-To add categories to segment, create new [categories](../categories#creating-managing-categories) of type `segment` and sort segments (lead lists) into this categories.
-When you add a new segment, you can now sort and select from the cagteories you previously created.
+To add categories to segment, create a new [category](../categories#creating-managing-categories) of type `segment`.
+When you add a new segment, you can now sort and select from the categories you previously created.

 ![Screenshot showing segment categories](add-category-segment.jpg)

+To check if your segment is linked to the categories you created, create a new uncategorized segment and click on the `Segment Category Filter` in the toolbar and select the category which you linked to your segment.
+Only that segment will be listed the uncategorized segment which is not linked to any category wont be listed.

 ## Delete all contacts in a segment